 - Recruit students to pursue health informatics careers.

 The Rensselaer Health INCITE Pipeline has been generously funded by the United Health Foundation

-Check out the Project Gallery to see research products (interactive apps, papers, and presentations) created by students in the Data INCITE Lab.
+Check out the Project Gallery (BELOW) to see research products (interactive apps, papers, and presentations) created by students in the Data INCITE Lab.